 Section 1 Introduction -- This section describes the conventions and organization of this document.
 It also lists related documentation.

-Section 2 Interface Overview -- This section contains an overview of protocol requirements and a brief description of the functionality provided in each interface.
+Section 2 Interface Overview -- This section contains an overview of CMIP protocol requirements and a brief description of the functionality provided in each interface.

-Section 3 Hierarchy Diagrams -- This section contains the class hierarchy diagrams for all managed objects defined in the interoperable interface.
+Section 3 Hierarchy Diagrams -- This section contains the class hierarchy diagrams for all managed objects defined in the CMIP interoperable interface.

-Section 4 Interface Functionality to CMOP Definition Mapping -- This section contains the mapping of the interface functionality to the managed objects, attributes, actions, and notifications.
+Section 4 Interface Functionality to CMOIP Definition Mapping -- This section contains the mapping of the CMIP interface functionality to the managed objects, attributes, actions, and notifications.

 Section 5 Secure Association Establishment-- This section contains information on secure association establishment.

-Section 6 GDMO Definitions -- This section contains the GDMO interface definitions supporting the SOA to NPAC SMS interface and the NPAC SMS to Local SMS interface.
+Section 6 GDMO Definitions -- This section contains the GDMO interface definitions supporting the SOA to NPAC SMS interface and the NPAC SMS to Local SMS interface over CMIP.

 Section 7 General ASN.1 Definitions -- This section contains the ASN.1 definitions that support the GDMO definitions in Section 7.